ivsg-psu/Hardware_WorkZones_PennsylvaniaADSEquipmentInventory/README.md

 </pre>

   <p align="center">
-    The purpose of this repo is
+    The purpose of this repo is to onventory the Pennsylvania ADS equipment.
   </p>
 </p>